revolutionchain/revo-ethers/README.md

 # Notes

 - Issues

-At the point of grabbing UTXO's from janus, the estimated TX size is unknown

 Qtum estimate gas function is not perfect so eth_estimateGas has a 20% buffer for gas limit